-Go no further, these chocolate chip cookies will ruin your life.
+Go no further!
+This chocolate chip cookie recipe will ruin your life.

-I can only assume something must have gone horribly wrong to bring you here today.
+I can only assume that something must have gone horribly wrong to bring you here today.

-Amidst a cherry-picked Pinterest Sea of “perfect chocolate chip cookies” a Google Forest of “best ever chocolate chip cookies”, and dog-eared cookbooks of “award-winning” and family favorite chocolate chip cookie recipes, you have somehow found yourself here, face-to-cookie with the “worst” chocolate chip cookies.
+Amidst a cherry-picked Pinterest Sea of “perfect chocolate chip cookies”, a Google Forest of the “best chocolate chip cookie recipe”, and dog-eared cookbooks of “award winning” and family favorite chocolate chip cookie recipes, you have somehow found yourself here, face-to-cookie with the actual worst chocolate chip cookie.

 These cookies will consume your life, shrink your jeans, and steal your boyfriend (I wouldn’t put it past them, anyway).